Jury in Ana Kriégel murder trial resumes deliberations

 Two boys are accused of murdering 14-year-old schoolgirl Ana Kriegel in Dublin last year.

-The jury in the trial of two boys accused of the murder of Ana Kriégel will resume deliberations at 10am on Tuesday.
+The jury in the trial of two boys accused of the murder of Ana Kriégel has resumed its deliberations.

 Jurors have now spent 11 and a half hours considering a verdict.